jmcelroy5/personal-site/_posts/2025-04-30-reflections-after-a-year-of-journaling.md

 For me this February marked one full year of journaling every single day.
 Prior to that I had a long but spotty history with journaling.
 As a teenager I would turn to my diary when I was overcome with big emotions.
 In my 20s I discovered those "one line a day" journals and managed to keep it up for several momths before I grew tired of it.
 In my early 30s I read [a book about bullet journaling](https://www.goodreads.com/book/show/39071691-the-bullet-journal-method) that inspired me, but I never managed to make it a habit.

 More recently I started seeing ads on social media for [Silk & Sonder](https://www.silkandsonder.com/), a monthly journal subscription service, and I was intrigued.
 The format and prompts are inspired by the bullet journaling method, as well as life coaching and positive psychology.
-It also has an accompanying app with daily prompts, a podcast, and a community forum, and virtual events.
+It also has an accompanying app with daily prompts, a podcast, and a community forum.

 ### If you'd told me a year ago I'd still be using those journals today I'd be incredulous.

-After all those fits and starts over the years how did I succeed in making it a daily habit with Silk & Sonder?
+After all those fits and starts over the years how did I succeed in making it a daily habit?

-Well, when I received my first journal in the mail I got off to a strong and enthusiastic start.
-It came with a card that had 21 lines to take notes on a 3-week "foundations course" they offer in the app.
-The course is made up of 5-minute daily podcasts by the S&S founder meant to introduce you to the various journal pages and exercises and to help you establish a routine.
-I relished listening to it with my coffee every morning.
+When I received my first journal in the mail I got off to a strong and enthusiastic start with the help of the 3-week "foundations course" in the Silk & Sonder app.
+The course is made up of 5-minute daily podcasts by the S&S founder meant to help you set up your journal, introducing the various pages and exercises.
+And not coincidentally, 3 weeks is how long you need to establish a new habit.
+I relished cozying up in a chair with my coffee and listening to the podcast every morning.

 In those early days I used all the features of the journal, which took a lot of time.
 I was spending an hour or two a day on journaling, which I carved out of my coffee time each morning before work and my reading time before bed.
 I knew I would eventually have to whittle down my routine to make it more sustainable, but I enjoyed riding the enthusiasm wave for a while.